MTC History

 1973

-New York Theater Strategy: twenty-three plays by the best Off-Broadway playwrights are produced in six weeks, including the World Premiere of Bad Habits by Terrence McNally (Obie Award), Chicago and Unseen Hand by Sam Shepard, and Schubert’s Last Serenade by Julie Bovasso with Robert de Niro.
+New York Theatre Strategy: 23 plays by the best Off-Broadway playwrights are produced in six weeks, including the world premiere of Bad Habits by Terrence McNally (Obie Award) with F. Murray Abraham and Doris RobertsChicago and The Unseen Hand by Sam Shepard, and Schubert’s Last Serenade by Julie Bovasso with Robert de Niro.

 MTC receives its first grant from The Shubert Foundation, one of the major providers of general operating support for institutional theaters, an early recognition of the importance of MTC’s mission.